RatJuggler/f4rside-site/README.md

 ### Testing

-A Docker file is available to create an image for testing with the static files served from my [Nginx](https://www.nginx.com/) golden image.
+A Docker file is available to create an image for testing with the static files served using my [Nginx golden image](https://github.com/RatJuggler/my-production-docker-build).

 - Create an image with: `docker build -f docker/nginx/Dockerfile -t f4side-site .`